Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 client_secret: ${OIDC_CLIENT_SECRET}

-Read the SSO & OAuth documentation →
+Read the SSO and OAuth documentation →

-Parquet Export
+Parquet export

 parquet_export: